Fatema101/First-ML-Project/README.md

-The project involves using a Linear Regression model to predict outcomes based on real-world data.
+The project predicts how many medals each country is likely to win in the Olympics using a linear regression model

    The goal of this project was to:
 1. Explore data cleaning and preparation.